Update: Parent's Choice from Walmart Recalled for High Levels of Arsenic in Rice Baby Food

 - These companies knew the levels far exceeded FDA allowable levels for heavy metals in water and still approved the products for sale to the public.

-- Three baby food companies did not comply and did not send the Congressional Committee the heavy metal testing data as requested.
+- Three baby food companies did not comply and sent the Congressional Committee the heavy metal testing data as requested.

-- The ingredients that tested the highest for heavy metal contamination were organic and nonorganic rice products, spices, and additives.
+- The highest tested ingredients for heavy metal contamination were organic and nonorganic rice products, spices, and additives.

 - The entry method of heavy metal contamination is unknown.
 Still, scientists suspect that heavy metals are pollutants of pesticides in fertilizer, irrigation water, or metal machinery used to grind and process food.